Alia Bhatt, Ranbir Kapoor expecting first child | Entertainment

 - India

-Bollywood star Alia Bhatt on Monday announced that she and actor-husband Ranbir Kapoor are expecting their first child together.
+Bollywood star Alia Bhatt on Monday announced that she and actor-husband Ranbir Kapoor will soon welcome their first child.

-The news comes months after Bhatt, 29, and Kapoor, 39, tied the knot in an intimate wedding ceremony here in April.

-Bhatt took to Instagram to share the news as she posted a picture from an ultrasound session at a hospital with Kapoor.
+Alia, 29, took to Instagram to share the news as she posted a picture from an ultrasound session at a hospital with Kapoor, 39.

 ''Our baby.... coming soon,'' the ''Gangubai Kathiawadi'' star captioned the photo.

-The couple is also set to share screen space for the first time in ''Brahmastra: Part One Shiva'', scheduled to be released on September 9.
+The couple, who got married in an intimate ceremony in April this year, is also set to share screen space for the first time in ''Brahmastra: Part One Shiva'', scheduled to be released on September 9.

-At a press conference for his upcoming film ''Shamshera'' last week, Kapoor said he couldn't have asked for a better life partner than Bhatt.
+At a press conference for his upcoming film ''Shamshera'' last week, Ranbir said he couldn't have asked for a better life partner than Alia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)